appztaste/vscode-plugins-cookbook/ex/ex04-custom-text/ex04-custom-text.md

 ## Running The Code

-Run the extension by either doing a window reload `Ctrl+R` or with `F5` and then start editing a Markdown file.
-You should now should have a live updating Word Count.
+Run the extension just like the previous example.

 ## Disposing Extension Resources